-Once the SIT is known for the desired message, the corresponding column identifies which Message Field number (MF#) is necessary to produce the message.
+Once the SIT is known for the desired message, the corresponding column identifies which Message Field numbers (MF #) are necessary to produce the message.
 Annex B is then used to find the format and the produced message will be similar to those given in the Appendix to this Annex.